This is a guest post by my husband Corey Shaw a.k.a Forgetful Dad

-It’s the talk of the town (or at least in hockey) which since I’m male that’s my town and where I live LOL.
-Ever since Sydney Crosby suffered his concussion, leaving him out of the lineup and at home trying to recover.
-There has been more and more talk and focus on brain injuries and concussion in sports in both adults and in children.
+Ever since Sydney Crosby (hockey player) suffered his concussion leaving him out of the lineup and at home trying to recover, there has been lots of talks and focus put on brain injuries in both sports for adults and children.

-My injury was because of a motorcycle accident but brain injuries come in all forms and for all people, especially children.
+My brain injury was motorcycle related but concussions happen all the time, and brain injuries come in all forms for all people, especially children.

 A concussion is a form of a mild brain injury.
-And as they stated on, doctors still aren’t aware why some people who receive a concussion recover quickly and why others don’t recover for years and sometimes never, feeling the symptoms for life.
+And as they stated on, doctors still aren’t aware why some people who receive a concussion recover quickly and why others don’t recover for years and sometimes never often feeling the symptoms for life.